resource0x/concert0x/doodle-script.md

 ![F# Minor scale](https://dl.dropboxusercontent.com/s/3fjxfggfew3its6/F%23-minor.jpg?dl=0)

 The scale changes in every bar (according to the chord progression we chose for the tune), so in each bar we have a different configuration.
-Notes work like a band of musicians which change their roles during the performance of the song: some come into the front stage, some recede into background.
+Notes work like a band of musicians which change their roles during the performance of the song: some come into the front stage, others recede into the background.
 K-notes are similar to soloists, they are featured prominently in the time span of the bar; s-notes serve as a glue for k-notes; c-notes are also used as a glue in some contexts.
-(This only can be demonstrated on examples, the notion is difficult to verbalize in this manner)
+(This only can be demonstrated on examples)

-Each scale induces a kind of gravitation field where some notes are attracted to each other. k-notes correspond to low altitude points, which attract the neighbors (examples-TBD).
+Each scale induces a kind of gravitation field, with the force of attraction acting between some notes. k-notes correspond to low altitude points, which attract the neighbors (examples-TBD).
 The laws of attraction are not necessarily local though (examples-TBD).
 The notes of the scale therefore form a complex **landscape**.

 The scales having the same intervalic structure, but starting on different notes, constitute the class of equivalence called "scale category".
-Example of scale category: major scale, having the following structure: `x +2c +2c +1c +2c +2c +2c +1c`, where starting point x is a paremeter.
+Example of scale category: major scale, having the following structure: `x +2c +2c +1c +2c +2c +2c +1c`, where starting point x is a parameter.
 For every x, we can build scale instance xM having x as a starting note (root), e.g. C#M is a major scale starting on note C#.

-In doodle script, we have all commonly used scales (pre)defined in terms of notes properties rather than intervals.
+In doodle script, we have all commonly used scales (pre)defined in terms of note properties rather than intervals.
 E.g. Major scale is defined as an array of 12 note types: `k c s c k s c k c s c s`.
-We can create an instance: `var cMajor = MajorScale.getInstance("c")` (\*), and redirect all requests for path calculations to this instance.
-E.g. when we write `~CM/a4/+1k`, this instance is reposnsible for finding the chord note next to a4 in C Major - which results in note `c5`.
+We can create an instance: `majorScale.getInstance("c")`, and redirect all requests for step calculations to this instance; runtime is doing it behind the scenes while processing the notation.

-As a degenerate case of scale, we have chromatic scale, defined as "s s s s s s s s s s s" (that is, "every note is a scale note").
+As a degenerate case of scale, we have chromatic scale, defined as "s s s s s s s s s s s" (that is, "every note is a scale note, with no chord notes").

 NOTE: the notion of scale, as defined above, is intentionally simplified.
-The way how scales are used in jazz is not that straighforward - we will get there eventually :)
+The way how scales are used in jazz is not that straighforward, but we need to start with a simple concept.

-(*) in reality, the design of backend is a bit diffeent, but ... you get an idea.

 ## Hello, World

-Here's an example of Hollo World in doodle script

 ```
 pragma title: hello_world